-After a wet autumn and winter in the Thames catchment, experiencing above average rainfall, spring has seen below average rainfall, with May 2020 being the driest May in our 136 year record (Thames Water – Water Situation).
+After a wet autumn and winter (2019-2020) in the Thames catchment, experiencing above average rainfall, Spring saw below average rainfall, with May 2020 being the driest May in our 136 year record (Thames Water – Water Situation).

 The wet autumn and winter was good for groundwater, with aquifers filling up sometimes to exceptionally high levels, and river flows also being above average.
 Now across the Thames region, the availability of groundwater in our aquifers is generally at around normal levels for this time of year, and while river flows are below average our reservoir storage is only just below average.
 The water situation has been similar in the Cotswolds and around Cirencester, with good winter flows in the Daglingworth Stream and River Churn decreasing to much lower flows in June.